What Is The Smallest Unit

 • Electrons: Negatively charged particles orbiting the nucleus, determining the atom's chemical reactivity.

 These three particles are considered fundamental in many contexts, representing the basic building blocks of atoms and, therefore, matter.
-However, our understanding of the subatomic world didn't stop here.
+Even so, our understanding of the subatomic world didn't stop here.

 Quarks: The Constituents of Protons and Neutrons